-File the Free Application for Federal Student Aid, known as FAFSA.
+File the Free Application for Federal Student Aid online, known as FAFSA.
 This will determine your eligibility for federal financial aid, such as Stafford Loans and Pell Grants.
 About four to six weeks after filing, you’ll receive the Student Aid Report, known as SAR, which summarizes your FAFSA information and provides a dollar amount for your expected family contribution, known as EFC.
-All the schools you list will receive your financial information.
-You can file online at fafsa.ed.gov.
+The schools you list will receive your financial information.

-Tell the financial aid offices of the colleges to which you apply about any special financial issues that may affect your family’s ability to pay for college.
-Information, such as a parent losing a job or chronic illness, may not be included in the standard financial aid forms.
+Tell the financial aid offices of the colleges to which you apply about special financial issues that may affect your family’s ability to pay for college.
+Hardships, such as a parent losing a job or chronic illness, may not be included in the standard financial aid forms.

-If your school requires it, file the CSS/Financial Aid profile at least four weeks before the financial aid deadline at your school.
-The profile will determine your eligibility for nonfederal financial aid, such as institutional aid and scholarships.
-File online at bigfuture.collegeboard.org/pay-for-college .
+If your school requires it, file the CSS/Financial Aid profile online at least a month before the financial aid deadline at your school.
+The profile will determine your eligibility for non-federal financial aid, such as institutional aid and scholarships.

 Ask your counselor if you’re eligible for waiving some application and testing fees if you meet income standards.

-Submit any additional forms or documentation required by the financial aid office.
+Submit additional forms or documentation required by the financial aid office.

 You’ll receive financial aid award letters detailing how much you’ll receive and what your aid will consist of in terms of loans, grants and work study.
-Compare your awards by using the comparison tool at www.collegeboard.org.
+Compare your awards by using the College Board's online comparison tool.
 Contact the college financial aid office if you have questions or concerns about the award letter.

 Decide which college to attend, based on how it will meet your academic and financial needs.
 Notify schools that you’ll not attend so they can redistribute your aid.